New York chef's first book serves comfort food with a kick

-NEW YORK (Reuters) - In his first cookbook, “Season with Authority: Confident Home Cooking,” celebrity chef and restaurateur Marc Murphy encourages the home cook to be bold, not bland.
+NEW YORK, May 5 (Reuters) - In his first cookbook, “Season with Authority: Confident Home Cooking,” celebrity chef and restaurateur Marc Murphy encourages the home cook to be bold, not bland.

 The more than 130 recipes in the book offer classic comfort food, from coq au vin to deviled eggs, pointedly salted, spiced and herbed for fullest flavor.